microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollingView.md

 <td>Both offsets and zoom factor can be changed with an additional velocity.</td>
 </tr>
 <tr class="odd">
-<td>Control can be first class fa�ade / IAnimatable citizen</td>
+<td>Control can be first class façade / IAnimatable citizen</td>
-<td>InteractionTracker-based control can implement new Composition IAnimatable interface and take fully advantage of fa�ades.</td>
+<td>InteractionTracker-based control can implement new Composition IAnimatable interface and take fully advantage of façades.</td>
 </tr>
 <tr class="even">
 <td>Access to velocities</td>